heathervv/trcc/README.md

 - Drop down of counsellors
 - Each counsellor given a set number of hours
 - admin user who can remove names from shifts
-- send email to laura if counsellor goes above their suggested number of hours?

 ## Initial Stories to tackle the above
 1. ~~Create calendar UI (dynamic title, days per week)~~